Week 10 NFL Power Rankings: Biggest risers, fallers since preseason

 Week 9 ranking: No. 6

 Preseason ranking: 3.
 Russell Wilson might not be getting enough credit.
-He's been pressured at the third-highest rate this season, and he's the only quarterback leading his team in both passing and rushing.
+He has been pressured at the third-highest rate this season, and he's the only quarterback leading his team in both passing and rushing.
 The Seahawks would've fallen much further from their preseason ranking if not for his efforts.

 7. Los Angeles Rams